SovereignCloudStack/standards/Design-Docs/Image-Properties-Spec.md

 There are several policies possible to provide updated images to include the latest bug- and security fixes.
 This is outlined in update policy description below.

+# Standard images

+SCS does not at this point mandate the availability of certain images.
+We however intend to change this after a broader discussion.

+We intend to mandate the following images:
+* `Ubuntu 22.04`, `Ubuntu 20.04`, `Debian 11`
+* When a CentOS successor emerges, we would have one in the mandatory list.
+* Note on versions: We would move to the latest Ubuntu LTS version when the first .1 release happens (in July or so).
+So in summer 2024, `Ubuntu 24.04` would become mandatory and `Ubuntu 20.04` become optional.
+  For Debian we follow STABLE, also with max. ~3 months delay.

+We intend to recommend the following images:
+* `CentOS 8`
+* `Alma Linux 8`, `Rocky 8`
+* `Debian 10` (the one pre-latest STABLE)
+* `Fedora 36` (this will get replaced quickly as the next Fedora comes out)

+We want to suggest the following supported images (with licensing/maintenance/support as intended from OS vendor)
+* `SLES 15SP4`
+* `RHEL 9`, `RHEL 8`
+* `Windows Server 2022`, `Windows Server 2019`

+We are also looking into standard suggestions for
+* `openSUSE Leap 15.4`
+* `Cirros`
+* `Alpine`
+* `Arch`

+The suggestions mainly serve to align image naming between providers.

+Note that additional images will be available on typical platforms, e.g. `ubuntu-capi-image-v1.24.4` for platforms that are prepared to support SCS k8s cluster management.

 # Technical requirements and features